Mounting hole acc. to IEC 60947-5-1

 Protection class 1: With protective ground terminal, Protection class 2: With protective insulation (double-insulated), Protection class 3: Protective extra low voltage.

-Keycaps can be printed using two-component ink on special request.
+On request, keycaps can be printed using two-component ink.
 This type of legending is not very wear-resistant.
 The technique is suitable for medium quantities.

 Quality Assurance Agreement